Web-Division-IITK/contention-portal-iitk/USER_CREATION_SCRIPTS.md

 ## 🎯 User Roles

 ### 👤 **User Role:**
-- Can submit feedback
+- Can submit contention
-- Can view pool-specific feedbacks
+- Can view pool-specific contentions
 - Cannot create other users
-- Cannot change feedback status
+- Cannot change contention status

 ### 🔧 **Admin Role:**
 - Can create new users (via API)
-- Can view all feedbacks
+- Can view all contentions
-- Can change feedback status
+- Can change contention status
-- Cannot submit feedback
+- Cannot submit contention

 ## 🏊‍♂️ Available Pools